nrwl/nx-workshop/docs/lab19/LAB.md

 8. Use the `@nrwl/workspace:run-commands` schematic to generate another "deploy" target:
     - This time for the `api` project
     - Use the [`--cwd` option](https://nx.dev/latest/angular/plugins/workspace/schematics/run-commands#cwd)
-    to ensure all commands execute in the `dist/apps/api`
+    to ensure all commands execute in the `dist/apps/api` folder
     - Leave the "command" blank for now